Course Name: Stonebridge Golf Club of New Orleans

 Hole Descriptions: I’ll preface by briefly discussing the Harvey 9.
 We were forced to play this short par 33 once because the course was packed and ultimately regretted doing so.
 The conditioning lagged behind the other nines, and it was often unclear where we were aiming due to the footgolf flags.
 The other two nines of Stonebridge are fairly well-designed and weave through canals and a residential neighborhood like many courses in the Southeast.

 The 5th hole is another memorable hole as an 140 yard par 3.
 This picturesque hole requires a water carry to a large, wide green.
 A giant, deep bunker just short left of this green is often a blessing for players worried about going in the water.
+Railroad ties also guard the front of this green and are reminiscent of those employed by Pete Dye.
 The 6th hole is the hardest hole on the course, as houses line both sides of this tight, long dogleg left.
 Playing over 405 yards, a very accurate drive is needed to avoid several bunkers and find this fairway that’s only about 20 yards wide at some points.
 Playing back on the other side of the canal, the 7th hole is an unremarkable 171 yard par 3 lined by houses on the right.
 I was a big fan of the 353 yard 8th hole.
 This fairway is quite generous until about 230 yards when it narrows to almost nothing with bunkers on the left and water on the right.
 This water extends all the way to this back-to-front sloped green.
-The finishing hole on this side is a reachable 492 yard par 5 that I really enjoyed.
+The closing hole on this side is a reachable 492 yard par 5 that I really enjoyed.
 Finding the fairway is essential on this extremely narrow hole surrounded by bunkers and houses.
-I particular like the options this reachable par 5 gives players on the second shot.
+I particular like the options this reachable par 5 gives golfers on the second shot.
 This green is slightly left of the fairway and features two devastating hazards – a pond to the right and a giant bunker right in front of this green.

 The 10th hole is a tight 340 yard par 4 protected by houses on the left and two ponds on the right.
 This square-shaped green features several dramatic slopes.
 The 386 yard 11th hole is well-bunkered by four bunkers on the fairway and shares a huge green with the 15th.
 The 12th (535 yards) and 13th (411 yards) are two long, tight holes guarded by houses.
 These holes honestly bored me a bit and seemed to play much longer than the scorecard indicated.
 After a short, open 144 yard par 3, the 15th is a fun, reachable par 5 playing 495 yards.
 Houses line the right side of this hole, but the left is completely open so this is one of the only holes at Stonebridge where you can grip it and rip it.
 Like the 9th, this hole narrows a bit by this large, narrow green shared with 11.
 At 194 yards, the 16th is the most difficult par 3 on the course with a large, receptive green guarded by a bunker on the right.
 The 17th hole is probably the most memorable hole on the back side.
 An extreme dogleg left, this dogleg doesn’t come until about 250 yards from the tee.
 From this point, bunkers line both sides of the fairway, with the right bunker hugging a water hazard.
 The green is extremely narrow and guarded by water on the right.
 I’m not a huge fan of the 362 yard finishing hole.
 With water lining the entire length of the right side and a bunker 230 yards on the left, there’s really no landing area for your drive.
 The fun really begins on this shallow green guarded short by a bunker and by water on the three other sides.